indexdata/localindices/doc/manual/02-using.md

 * _Resumption token_: The OAI-PMH protocol supports splitting bigger datasets into smaller chunks.
 On delivery of a chunk the OAI-PMH returns a token which the next request should use in order to get the next chunk.
 If an OAI-PMH job halts before completion the resumption token will be set in this field.
 Sometimes it is possible to run it again from this resumption point at a later stage, but this is not always supported.

+* _Clear resumption token on errors_: clear the resumption token for harvests that complete in an error state.
+This is useful when server errors out and the last resumption token is no longer valid.

+* _Keep partial harvests_: when checked, partial records harvested during a failed harvest run will be persisted in the storage rather than ignored.

 ##### XML/MARC Bulk Specific Information: #####

 The XML/MARC specific settings look like this: